UVA-DSI/2019-bootcamp/python3/README.md

 ### To the batcave!
 https://github.com/UVA-DSI/2019-bootcamp/blob/master/python3/python-exercise.md

+# Break Break Break Break
+* Pete will announce what time we resume.

 # Import (aka the most important part)
 This is how you get code that other people have written.
 Without this ability no one would use python.
 We will use pandas as our example.